-The Management Simulation is an applied strategic management and general management course where instructor assigned teams of students manage a computer simulated company for 3 fiscal years acting as the executive management team of a multi-national manufacturing company.
-Katz students compete against students from other schools as they try to add value to their companies.
-The executive management teams report to an external boards of directors, who provide approvals and feedback during the simulation.
-There will be four board meetings during the term.
+The Management Simulation is an applied strategic management and general management course where instructor assigned teams of students manage a computer-simulated company for 9 fiscal years acting as the executive management team of a multi-national manufacturing company.
+Katz students compete against students from other teams as they try to add value to their companies.
+The executive management teams report to a real external board of directors, who provide approvals and feedback during the simulation.
+There will be three board meetings during the term.
 The board will approve bonuses and provide evaluations as part of the grading.
 The external feedback and evaluation structure of the course makes the exercise sharply realistic.